martins-vds/gh-migration-scripts/docs/Migration Plan v2.0 - DRAFT.md

 |SOURCE|Name of the source organization|
 |DESTINATION|The name you want the new organization to have.
 Must be unique on GitHub.com|

-> Note: This step can take a long time to complete depending on the number of repositories you are migrating.
+This step can take a long time to complete depending on the number of repositories you are migrating.
 You can use the `--parallel` flag to specify the number of repositories to migrate in parallel.
-The default is 5.
+The default is `5`.

 ## Step 13: Migrate your teams